-In Somerset you are a carer if you give up your time without pay, to look after a family member, a friend, or a neighbour who is ill, frail or has a disability.
+In Somerset you are considered to be a carer if you give up your time without pay, to look after a family member, a friend, or a neighbour who is ill, frail or has a disability.
 You can be a parent carer, a young carer, or care for an older person or other adult with care needs.

-Here you can find information about being a carer, and the advice, help and support that is available.
+Here you can find information about being a carer, and the advice, help and support available.

 Carers can also care for an older person, someone with physical disabilities, sensory loss, learning disabilities, long-term illness, substance misuse or mental health problems.
+Support available for carers

 They give good quality local information, emotional support and practical advice to help you in your caring role.
 They also work closely with the other specialist carer support networks.